enspirit/predicate/README.md

 This library follows semantics versioning 2.0.
 Its public API is:

-* Class methods of the `Predicate` class, such as those covered in the "Building expressions" section above (that is, the `Predicate::Factory` module).
+* Class methods of the `Predicate` class, such as those covered in the "Building expressions" section above.

+* DSL methods contributed by `Predicate::Factory`, `Predicate::Sugar`,
+  and `Predicate::Dsl` modules ; including dynamic ones (negation, camelCase, etc.)

 * Instance methods of the `Predicate` class, such as those covered in the "Available operators" section above.